How to Make Iron On Transfers

 4. When you're ready to print a design you like, load a sheet of iron on transfer paper into your printer's paper tray, taking care to position the paper with the proper side facing up so it will print on the correct side of the paper when it comes through your printer.

 (This is unique to every printer, so refer to your printer directions to figure out which side of the paper in the tray is the "right" side that gets the ink.)

 5. Flip the Document - Next you need to "flip" the image or document so the text will print the right way when you iron it onto your fabric.
 You can either control the image flip in the word processing program or graphics editor you're using, or, with many printers, you can flip a document right from the Print Options box.
 (When I make the free iron-ons for this web site, I flip the graphics and text for you, so you only need to print the transfer onto special iron on paper.)

-My printer has a "tee shirt" setting that reverses a document or image when it goes through the printer.
+NOTE: My home printer has a "tee shirt" setting that reverses a document or image when it goes through the printer.
 It comes out looking like a mirror image on the paper and it's ready to be ironed onto a tee shirt or piece of fabric to make a banner or other fabric crafts.
-When I make iron on printables, though, I just use a normal "print" setting because the image is already set up for my iron on to image correctly.
+An image that's already flipped would not print correctly if I used that setting, so when I make iron on printables for my family I just use a normal "print" setting because the images I've made are already set up.

 6. Print your transfers, one at a time, following the steps above.
 I load single sheets of transfer paper into my printer to avoid jamming.